TABLE OF CONTENTS

 State of Nevada

-The state of Nevada is still in the process of opening up medical marijuana dispensaries, but in the meantime, the state is using various delivery services to transport legal cannabis to patients within the state.
+The state of Nevada is still in the process of opening up medical marijuana dispensaries.
+In the meantime, the state is using various delivery services to transport legal cannabis to patients within the state.
 The state is very friendly toward legal marijuana possession.
 So, if you are out-of-state, you will be able to possess as much as two and a half ounces of usable marijuana.
 You are allowed the same quantity as it relates to edible cannabis products.

 State of New Hampshire